pajav7/cross-sell-app/README.md

 Unfortunately his application does not run on a webside since the trained recommendation model and the data required for the application are too big.
 However you can see few pictures of the application in the folder: pictures.

-There is a picture of the main page, adding a new user, displaying users history and recommending 3 new categories and new products on the main page.
-The recommended categories are the first paragraph on the left, followed by list of all categories.
-User sign in and recommended products on the main page are on the right.

 Most of the text in the application is in CZECH.